Kate Middleton Ditches Her Heels for Sneakers at Chelsea Flower Show

-Kate Middleton Ditches Her Heels for Sneakers to Play in Her Tree House at Chelsea Flower Show
+Kate Middleton Ditches Her Heels for Sneakers to Play in a Tree House at Chelsea Flower Show

 Kate Middleton was as elegant as ever when she showed up to a press day for the RHS Chelsea Flower Show in London, England, on Monday.